-When the DLC began conducting tobacco compliance tests in 1997, the age of the minors ranged from 14 to 17, with most minors being 15 or 16.
+When the DLC began conducting Tobacco Compliance Tests in 1997, the age of the minors ranged from 14 to 17, with most minors being 15 or 16.

-7 V.S.A. §107 (b)(1) directs the DLC to carry out "compliance tests of tobacco licensees as frequently and as comprehensively as necessary to assure consistent statewide compliance with the prohibition on sales to minors of at least 90 percent for 17-year old buyers."
+7 V.S.A. §107 (b)(1) directs the DLC to carry out "compliance tests of tobacco licensees as frequently and comprehensively as necessary to ensure consistent statewide compliance with the prohibition on sales to persons under 18 years of age of at least ninety percent (90%) for buyers who are 16 or 17 years of age.
+An individual under 18 years of age participating in a Compliance Test shall not be in violation of section 1005 of this title.

-The majority of minors used in the DLC's first chewing tobacco underage compliance testing in November 1997, consisted of 15 and 16-year olds.
+The majority of minors used in the DLC's first Chewing Tobacco Underage Compliance Testing in November 1997, consisted of 15 and 16-year olds.
 This was done so the chewing tobacco results could be compared with the cigarette tests without the distortion in comparative results that might occur if only 17-year olds were used.
-The DLC currently uses 17-year old minors exclusively, though the DLC is seeking to adjust this requirement to allow 16-year olds to participate in compliance testing.
+The DLC currently now uses both 16 and 17 year-old minors.

-The tobacco compliance tests were conducted from January 2016 through December 2016.
-The number of licensees sampled was 866 out of 1,021.
-Those who sold to 17-year-old minors were 89 or 10.27%.
-Those not selling to 17-year-old minors were 777 or 89.72%.
-The results were further drilled down revealing how many sellers asked purchasers for an ID and how many did not, results are as follows (See Attachments for details).
-Of the 89 licensees who failed the compliance test by selling to a minor, 62 asked for ID and 27 did not.
+Tobacco Compliance Tests were conducted from January 2018 through December 2018.
+The total number of licensees sampled was 1038.
+Of that group, sixty-two (62) attempted undercover buys were classified as incomplete.
+An incomplete check can result from circumstances such as the employed minor knowing the clerk, the establishment no longer engaging in the sale of tobacco products or being closed at the time of the check.
+The number of licenses sampled where the attempted purchased was completed was 976.
+Those licensees who sold to minors number seventy-nine (79) in total, or roughly eight percent (8.09%).
+Those not selling to minors were 897 or nearly ninety two percent (91.90%).
+The results were further reduced, revealing how many sellers asked purchasers for an ID and how many did not.
+The results are as follows (See Attachments for details).
+Of the eighty-eight (88) licensees who failed the compliance test by selling to a minor, forty-nine (49) asked for ID and thirty-nine (39) did not.

-Tobacco Compliance Tests (January 201 6 - December 2 2016) -Calendar
+Tobacco Compliance Tests (January 2018 - December 2018) -Calendar

-Licensees Sampled 866 84.8%
+Licensees Sampled 1038

+of Incomplete Attempts 62

+of Successfully Sampled Licensees 976

-Licensees who sold tobacco 89 10.27%
+Licensees who sold tobacco 79 8.09%

-Licensees not selling 777 89.72%
+Licensees not selling 897 91.90%

-The DLC has a dedicated Education Unit that travels the State conducting seminars on tobacco and alcohol laws.
+The DLC has a dedicated Education Unit that travels the State conducting seminars on Tobacco and Alcohol laws.
 Tobacco Law is also a part of our overall Alcohol Servers Program.
-The DLC issues signage for stores stating the law regulating the sale of tobacco products (VSA Title 7
+The DLC issues signage for stores stating the law regulating the sale of tobacco products (VSA Title 7 Chapter 40).

-Chapter 40).
 Colored stickers are issued as well, to help clerks calculate the date for tobacco and alcohol sales after reviewing birth dates on driver's licenses.
-The DLC recommends that these stickers be prominently placed on or near the licensee's cash register to support and assist compliance efforts.
+The DLC recommends these stickers be prominently placed on or near the licensee's cash register to support and assist compliance efforts.
 Books are available showing all 50 states driver's licenses, as well as tear off sheets with dates for age calculation and various wall and counter posters on sales of tobacco to minors, to aid clerks in carrying out the laws regulating the sale of tobacco and alcohol.

-The effectiveness of this program can be seen in recent statistics that show a 90% success rate for those licensee's employees who attend DLC in-person seminars.
+The effectiveness of this program can be seen in recent statistics that show a ninety-five percent (95%) success rate for those licensee's employees who attend DLC in-person seminars.